 The much talked about Device Guard will not be available for Home and Professional edition.

-You can download the PDF Comparison Chart from Microsoft.
+You can download the PDF Comparison Chart released by Microsoft from our servers.

 Now Read: How to upgrade from Windows 10 Home to Pro.